Having Oxygen Therapy: What happens during a session?

 Anyone can refer themselves to have Oxygen Therapy with us.

-Before starting treatment, our support manager Karen Middlemiss will ask you in to the Kent MS Therapy Centre in Canterbury for an assessment.
+Before starting treatment, our Member Support Officer, Jemma Pask, will ask you in to the Kent MS Therapy Centre in Canterbury for an assessment.
 During the meeting she’ll ask you details of your condition or injury, plus any prescribed medication you’re taking.

-Next, our medical advisor will decide on your treatment protocol and your GP will also be notified.
+Next, we will agree on your treatment protocol and your GP will also be notified.

 How many treatments will I need?